-6. Additional Procedures
+8. Additional Procedures

-6.1.
-Synod Deacon Leaves Congregation - When a Synod Deacon leaves a congregation or other ministry site: If, after discernment, a Synod Deacon decides to leave a congregation, he/she must send a Letter of Notification to the Pastor and the Congregation Council.
+8.1.
+Synod Deacon Leaves Congregation.
+When a Synod Deacon leaves a congregation or other ministry site:

+If, after discernment, a Synod Deacon decides to leave a congregation, he/she must send a Letter of Notification to the Pastor and the Congregation Council.
 The Synod Deacon must then complete the "On Leave from Call" application which may be found on the Synod web site and send copies to the Chair(s) of the SDC and the office of the Bishop.
 The leave may last for a maximum period of three years.
 An annual report must be submitted to the Bishop's office at the beginning of each calendar year while on leave from call.

 PLEASE NOTE: DO NOT resign your membership in the congregation.
 As this is a synodical roster, a Synod Deacon must be a member of a congregation in the synod.
-If you wish to remain on the roster, you must transfer your membership once you are in a new congregation.
+If you wish to remain on the roster you must transfer your membership once you are in a new congregation.
 Failure to be a member of a congregation in the synod will result in you being removed from the roster.

-- 6.2.
-Synod Deacon Joins a new Congregation When a Synod Deacon goes to a new congregation or other ministry site: There must be an extended period of time during which the deacon, the congregation, and the pastor get to know each other.
+8.2.
+Synod Deacon Joins Congregation.
+When a Synod Deacon goes to a new congregation or other ministry site:

+There must be an extended period of time during which the deacon, the congregation, and the pastor get to know each other (it is recommended that this 'getting to know each other period' lasts at least 6 months).
 The Synod Deacon should become involved in the life of the congregation and meet with the Pastor to discuss the gifts of the Synod Deacon and to determine whether those gifts could serve the congregation's ministry.
 If the gifts of the Synod Deacon meet a ministry need of the congregation, it is recommended that there should be a period of 6 months working in this ministry with that Pastor.
-At the end of this 6-month period, if the Pastor and Synod Deacon agree to move forward, a Letter of Call must be drafted and approved by the congregation council and congregation (as outlined in section 4.3 above).
+At the end of this 6 month period, if the Pastor and Synod Deacon agree to move forward, a Letter of Call should be drafted and approved by the congregation council and congregation (as in the normal approval process).
 If approved by the congregation, three copies of the Letter of Call must be sent to the Bishop for approval.
-After the Bishop's approval, the Synod Deacon can be installed by the congregation. - 6.3.
-Pastoral Vacancy In the event of a pastoral vacancy in a congregation:
+After the Bishop's approval, the Synod Deacon can be installed by the congregation.